froothaircell/Theoretical-ML-Project/README.md

-markdown
 # Comparative Study on Deep Learning Models for Semi-Supervised Bounding Box Regression

 Welcome to the repository for **Comparative Study on Deep Learning Models for Semi-Supervised Bounding Box Regression**.
 This repository contains the code, datasets, and analysis for evaluating the performance of different deep learning architectures in semi-supervised bounding box regression tasks.

----

 ## Overview

 Bounding box regression is essential for object detection tasks in computer vision, enabling precise localization of objects.
 While supervised methods require extensive labeled datasets, this study explores the semi-supervised approach, leveraging both labeled and unlabeled data.
-Our work compares the performance of four prominent deep learning architectures under these conditions.
+Our work compares the performance of four prominent deep learning architectures under these conditions

----

 ## Key Features